-An Agile organization strives to move away from “Plan and Execute” and move towards “Sense and Respond”
+An Agile organization strives to move away from traditional “Plan and Execute” culture and move towards continuous “Sense and Respond” culture

-Executing plans made out of incorrect and outdated information is not likely to produce the desired outcome.
+Executing plans made out of partial, incorrect or outdated information is not likely to produce the desired outcome.

 Plans need to be replaced by continuous planning based on the latest information on hand.

 In a continuously changing and evolving world, the ability to sense areas that need more attention is an important asset of an organization.

 Building stable teams, systems, and infrastructure that can respond to various complexities and uncertainties increases the chances of success in any organization.

 An Agile organization is committed to delivering the Right Value to the Right Customer at the Right Time

 The customer is whoever consumes the value.
 The more clearly we define and understand our customers, the more value we can add to their lives.

 Customers pay and use what is useful to them and not what is given to them.